-Table 5.2 summarizes the gate count and performance numbers of the different implementations, together with the numbers for the one-cycle round unprotected architecture described in Section 4.2.
+Table 5.2: Performance and gate count of the different implementations scribed in Section 4.2.
 It gives the total gate count, the maximum frequency and the throughput assuming a bitrate of 1024 bits.

 The gate count figures are in line with the estimations made in Section 5.4.1.
 All implementations have an I/O buffer of 9 Kilo gate equivalent (KGE) for connecting the core to a system bus.
-This allows to load the I/O buffer, 64-bit per clock cycle, simultaneously with the application of Keccak-f on the previous input block.
+This allows to load the I/O buffer, 64-bit per clock cycle, simultaneously with the application of $K{ECCAK}$ -f on the previous input block.